evkx/evkx.github.io/content/models/xiaomi/su7/su7_pro/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 517 liters.
-Under the hood, there is frunk with more storage room.
-This frunk is 105 liters (3.7 CU FT).
-The maxium weight of the car is 2750 kg (6063 lbs), and with the base weight of 2205 kg (4861 lbs), you can max load 545 kg (1202 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The trunk offers a cargo capacity of 517 liters (18.3 CU FT).
+Additionally, there is a frunk (front trunk) with a storage capacity of 105 liters (3.7 CU FT).

+The vehicle’s maximum weight is 2750 kg (6063 lbs), with a base weight of 2205 kg (4861 lbs).
+This allows for a maximum load of 545 kg (1202 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.